lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

-A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key as well Evidence asserting firmware version and other general properties of the device, or Evidence signed via certification paths.
+A CSR may contain one or more Evidence payloads, for example Evidence asserting the storage properties of a private key as well Evidence asserting firmware version and other general properties of the device, or Evidence signed using different cryptographic algorithms.

 With these attributes, additional information about whether to issue a certificate and what information